yoo2001818/ecstasy/doc/quickref.md

 Component is just a plain old Javascript object, you can use anything you want.
 But you need to use serializable object if you're going to serialize the Engine.

+Since `entity.c(key, options)` requires the constructor of the component added in engine, you won't be able to use that function if you're going to use regular objects.
+Use `entity.add(key, component)` instead, though it's not recommended.

 # System

 System is a collection of functions that is run by every event.